 - Will we maintain a sustainable quantity and quality of pilots from our current approach?

-- Are we utilizing technology, data and experience to maximize the efficiency?
+- Are we utilizing technology, data, and experience to maximize efficiency?

 The Flight Safety Foundation believes that the answer to these questions is NO. And it is time to act, NOW!